pcsong33/Replication/notebook.md

 continue to field requests.

 Bugs
 - When the primary server is shut down while a client is connected and logged in that user becomes logged out

 TODOs
 - Handle scenario when both primary and secondary go down.
-- Implement a function that logs queued messages into a csv file
+- ~~Implement a function that logs queued messages into a csv file~~
-- Implement a function that is able to read from the user_table and queued_messages csv files and is able to recover data.
+- ~~Implement a function that is able to read from the user_table and queued_messages csv files and is able to recover data.~~
-- Add another secondary (port 3538) to make system 2-fault-tolerant
+- ~~Add another secondary (port 3538) to make system 2-fault-tolerant~~
 - make sure replicas work across machines
-- delete users from user table when user is deleted (we'd prob just have to read and overwrite the entire CSV???)
+- ~~delete users from user table when user is deleted (we'd prob just have to read and overwrite the entire CSV???)~~
-- for qued msgs, also seems like there would be expensive deletion operations, which kinda sucks.
+- ~~for queued msgs, also seems like there would be expensive deletion operations, which kinda sucks. -> nope, commit logs!~~
 - unit tests